Real1tyy/Prisma-Calendar/docs-site/docs/features/event-skipping.md

 - **Holiday week**: Skip all recurring meetings for that week, series continues after
 - **Vacation period**: Skip two weeks of events, they resume when you return
 - **Cancelled meetings**: Skip specific instances without breaking the recurring pattern
-- **Trial tracking**: Skip events you're testing whether you need, restore if you miss them

 ## How to Skip

 **Individual:** Right-click event → "Skip Event"

 **Batch:** Enter selection mode → Select events → Click "Skip" button

-**Common use:** Skip a week of recurring meetings for holidays without breaking the series.

 ## Viewing and Restoring